dmcginley/blog_django_bootstrap5_project4/README.md

 &nbsp;

+* "As a admin, I want to be able to login to the admin panel so that I can see the users details and the users profile on the same page"

+	Acceptance criteria:

+	1. Given that I'm the admin, when I login I'm able to go to click on *User* and see their details and profile in the one section.

+&nbsp;

+* "As a admin, I want to be able to login to the admin panel from the main site so that it is  easy to access the admin area."

+	Acceptance criteria:

+	1. Given that I'm the admin, when I login to the site then I'm able to see the the *Admin Panel* link in the dropdown menu.

+&nbsp;

 #### Unregistered user

-* "As a unregistered user, I want be able to see posts and comments on the sit so that I don't have to be logged in just to see the content on the blog."
+* "As a unregistered user, I want to be able to see posts and comments on the sit so that I don't have to be logged in just to see the content on the blog."

 	Acceptance criteria: